zerasul/mdbook_en/13Scroll/scroll.md

 This example can be found in the examples repository under the name _ej12.planescroll_; in this case, we will use a fixed plane, and a second plane, which we will scroll horizontally when necessary.

-In this example, we will not only move the plane; but we will generate the necessary Tiles as necessary so that we will discover the scenery little by little.
+In this example, we will not only move the plane; we will generate the needed Tiles as necessary so that we will discover the scenery little by little.
 Let's see the images that we will use as planes.

 The foreground, which we will use as the sky; it is a static image that we will draw in plane B.